Origins and history of Lean - From Ford to Lean start-up

 Eiji, is on a 12-week study trip to the United States during which he visits many American factories, accompanied by a group of engineers including Taiichi Ōno.
 Eiji and Taiichi are impressed by the American model but realize that they have to adapt it to the Japanese context, which does not have sufficient demand to benefit from scale effects.
-They then develop Just in Time, where it is the real demand that defines the production schedule instead of a forecast, and this at each stage of production.
+They then develop Just in Time (JIT), another key stone in the history of Lean.
+With JIT, it is the real demand that defines the production schedule instead of a forecast, and this at each stage of production.
 Everything starts from the downstream (the customer) and they develop the Kanban system with carts at each station that contain only a minimum number of parts.

 These innovations have greatly contributed to Toyota's success and have become known as the « Toyota Production System (TPS) ».

 1973 - 1991 The history of Lean goes international: Progressive adoption in the West